ericacorra-data/event-success-prediction-business-case/README.md

 | City_31 | Category_1 | **2.6%** | 4 | 25.0% | 🟠 | **OPTIMIZE** | Improve campaign |
 | City_42 | Category_7 | **4.4%** | 0 | 0.0% | 🔴 | **STOP** | Reduce advertising spend |

-These examples demonstrate how the T+1 model transforms behavioural data into **actionable marketing decisions**.
-Instead of providing only a probability of success, the Decision Support System recommends whether to **INVEST**, **OPTIMIZE**, or **STOP** each campaign, enabling marketing teams to dynamically adjust advertising strategies as new engagement data become available.

 ![Prediction_budget](images/Ads_Budget.png)